ibm-cloud-docs/containers/cs_troubleshoot_storage.md

 - When you run a `kubectl describe pod` command, you see the following error in the **Events** section: `MountVolume.SetUp failed for volume ... read-only`.

 {: tsCauses}
-If a network error occurs while a pod writes to a volume, IBM Cloud infrastructure (SoftLayer) protects the data on the volume from getting corrupted by changing the volume to a read-only mode.
+If a network error occurs while a pod writes to a volume, IBM Cloud infrastructure protects the data on the volume from getting corrupted by changing the volume to a read-only mode.
 Pods that use this volume cannot continue to write to the volume and fail.

 {: tsResolve}
 1. Check the version of the {{site.data.keyword.cloud_notm}} Block Storage plug-in that is installed in your cluster.